Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 • Sicily by Car (FLR & City Center)

 I recommend checking out consolidators like DiscoverCars.com and AutoEurope.com for a round-up of the best deals from the main rental car companies in Florence.
-I use DiscoverCars.com when I rent a car here in Italy.
+I use DiscoverCars.com when I rent a car here in Italy (and abroad).

 WHERE TO RENT A CAR IN FLORENCE